PrinssiFiestas/printf/README.md

 # Printf

+This project is no longer maintained.
+It's purpose was to be the guts for `gp_assert()` and `gp_print()` family of functions in [libGPC](https://github.com/PrinssiFiestas/libGPC) which provide much better performance, type safety, and more.

 Clone of `printf()`, `fprintf()`, `sprintf()`, `snprintf()`, and their 'v' variants.
 Implements close to all features required by ANSI C.

 All provided functions live in `pf_` namespace.
 Check the headers in `include/printf/`.